 Germantown is a very small town located in the state of New York.
 With a population of 1,121 people and two associated neighborhoods, Germantown is the 736th largest community in New York.
-Much of the housing stock in Germantown was built prior to World War II, making it one of the older and more historic towns in the country.
+Germantown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.33% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 19.33% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Even though Germantown is a smaller town, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.